RedisLabs/redislabs-docs/content/platforms/kubernetes/pod-scheduling.md

     topologyKey: kubernetes.io/hostname
 ```

-Each pod has the three labels above where `redis.io/cluster` is the name of your
+Each pod has the three labels above where `redis.io/cluster` is the name of your cluster.
-cluster.

-You can override this rule to restrict or widen the nodes on which Redis Enterprise
+You can change this rule to restrict or include nodes that the Redis Enterprise cluster node pods can run on.
-cluster node pods will run.
-For example, you could restrict your cluster so that
-no Redis Enterprise node pod is scheduled on the same K8s node regardless of the
+For example, you can delete the `redis.io/cluster` label so that even Redis Enterprise node pods from different clusters cannot be scheduled on the same Kubernetes node:
-cluster it belongs to by just deleting the `redis.io/cluster` label:

 ```yaml
 apiVersion: app.redislabs.com/v1